eric-sclafani/js_practice/todoApp/README.md

 - [x] When the user clicks the checkbox, the todo item will get a strike through and gray out
 - [x] When the todo item is added to list, it will play a random animation.
 - [x] User can click a button to generate a random TODO
-- [ ] Add dropdown of todo font selections
+- [x] Add dropdown of todo font selections
+- [ ] Make a pair of eyes follow the cursor